bcgit/bc-kotlin/README.md

 > gradle build

-BC version 1.73 or later is required to build due to PQC support.
+BC version 1.77b09 or later is required to build due to PQC support.
+Beta versions (those with a b in them) can be found at https://www.bouncycastle.org/betas

 ## Running